Tareq001/Laravel-Web-app/README.md

 # laravStart
 Starter Admin For Laravel.
-This repo is based on practical web application development course on youtube.
-You can watch the videos on how we make this project or just git clone the project and start using. it.

-Let's Build a Multi-Purpose Laravel + Vue Application is out now.
-In this series, you learn everything you need to know about Building a complete web application with Laravel and Vue js.
-So, I am so excited that so many of you guys like my content and keep inspiring me to create more videos.
-My goals is to inspire you to write better code and better applications.

-<b> Here are the things you will learn in this series and what the repo include out of the box: </b>
+<b> Here are the things I used in this project </b>

-* How use Vue Router with Laravel
+* Vue Router with Laravel
-* How to Install AdminLTE 3
+* Install AdminLTE 3
-* How to Use Font Awesome 5 on Laravel
+* Font Awesome 5 on Laravel
-* How integrate mailchimp with laravel
+* Mailchimp with laravel
-* How to use Laravel Socialite
+* Laravel Socialite
-* How to Login Using Social Media
+* Login Using Social Media
-* How to Use API in Laravel
+*  API in Laravel
 * Api Auth with Laravel Passport
 * JWT with Laravel Passport and JavaScript Request
 * Vue Custom Events